luanillust/luanillustrates/_posts/2018-01-04-Tokyo-New-Year-New-Things-to-Buy.md

 	<img src="{{ baseurl }}/assets/luantics/P017/P017JPND2023.jpg" alt="group of friends going up the escalator"/>
 </div>

 Going late into the evening, we dragged ourselves back home for another night of fun times.
-Thanks for reading and join me next time, as we break this monotonous pattern with a day trip out to Yokohama for some noods.
+Thanks for reading this filler post and join me next time, as we break this monotonous pattern with a day trip out to Yokohama for some noods 🤤.